-Paragraph 1, Guideline F:
+Paragraph 1, Guideline F: AGAINST APPLICANT

-AGAINST APPLICANT

-Subparagraph 1.a: Subparagraphs 1.b through 1.h: For Applicant Against Applicant
+Subparagraphs 1.a through 1.s: Against Applicant

 Conclusion

 In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the national interest to grant or reinstate Applicant's eligibility for a security clearance.
 Eligibility for access to classified information is denied.